julianeon/useful-python-scripts/README.md

 This script annotates an image with text at the bottom using imagemagick.

-If you have a screenshot for example, you can use it to add a quick annotation at the bottom.
+If you have a screenshot for example, you can use it to add a quick description.

 As written, the script will append a small caption at the bottom of the image, using the text you enter, in black text centered on a white background.

-Run it like this, for an example input image of input.png and output image of output.png:
+Run it like this, for an example input of input.png and output of output.png:

 python annotate.py input.png output.png "Linus Torvalds created Linux."